Board of Directors

-Dan currently serves as the Central Division Head with US Bancorp in Waterloo, with banks in parts of Iowa, Southern Minnesota, Central Illinois and Southeast Wisconsin reporting to him.
+Dan recently retired as the Central Division Head with US Bancorp in Waterloo, with banks in parts of Iowa, Southern Minnesota, Central Illinois and Southeast Wisconsin reporting to him.
 He is a graduate of the University of Minnesota and began his banking career in 1977 at Wells Fargo working as a commercial lender.
 In 1983 he assumed the position of President/Division Head at Marquette Bank in Rochester, MN.
 He held this position until 1990 when he relocated to Waterloo, Iowa to become President/CEO of Waterloo Savings Bank, which would eventually become US Bancorp.

 Dan has been an active and prominent civic leader in Waterloo and has served the past 14 years as President of the Waterloo Development Corporation (WDC), a group of citizens and businessmen interested in developing and redeveloping properties in downtown Waterloo.